 YOUTH WALK/TROT (ENGLISH)- Competitors in this event are eligible to compete in Walk/Jog (Western) and Showmanship as well, but no other ridden class.
+This is NON point scoring event.

-YOUTH WALK/JOG (WESTERN) Competitors in this event are eligible to compete in Walk/Trot (English) and Showmanship as well, but no other ridden class.
+YOUTH WALK/JOG (WESTERN).Competitors in this event are eligible to compete in Walk/Trot (English) and Showmanship as well, but no other ridden class.
+This is NON point scoring event.

 SMALL FRY CLASSES- Competitors in this event must be aged between 5-10 years and be financial members of the PHAA.
 This division allows our youngsters (especially in western events) to be able to ride a senior horse in a snaffle bit, making it possible to ride the senior horse with two hands.
 One handed in a bridle (western curb bit) is still an option if rider feels confident to do so.
 The rider must ride according to the bit - snaffle bit two hands, western curb bit one hand.
 In a nutshell, Small Fry Youth can ride any age horse in a western event using a snaffle bit and using two hands.
-This is NON point scoring
+This is NON point scoring event.